-This performance is the final piece of Jaha Koo’s Hamartia trilogy.
-Already in Lolling & Rolling and Cuckoo, Jaha Koo zoomed in on themes that carry a clash of Eastern and Western culture inside.
-From cutting string of tongue to make it in the West, to the heavy personal toll of Western interference on a macroeconomic level.
+Like the performances Lolling & Rolling and Cuckoo, which respectively focused on South Korea's past and present, The History of Korean Western Theatre is an intelligent documentary theatre performance in which Jaha Koo interweaves personal stories with historical, political and sociological facts.
+Often themes that contain a clash of Eastern and Western culture: from cutting string of tongue to make it in the West, to the heavy personal toll of Western interference on a macroeconomic level.